andrewrosemberg/LearningToOptimize.jl/README.md

 ### Samplers

 Instead of defining parameter instances manually, one may sample parameter values using pre-defined samplers - e.g. `scaled_distribution_sampler`, `box_sampler`- or define their own sampler.
-Samplers are functions that take a vector of parameter of type `MOI.Parameter` and return a matrix of parameter values.
+Samplers are functions that take a vector of parameters of type `MOI.Parameter` and return a matrix of parameter values.

 The easiest way to go from problem definition, sampling parameter values and saving them is to use the `general_sampler` function: